How to Write a Team Charter? With Examples & Templates

 Start by pinpointing and writing out the overall purpose of the project.
 For example, if your project team is developing a new marketing campaign, the purpose might be to increase brand awareness and drive sales.
 Next, break down the purpose into smaller SMART objectives like:

-Make sure that every team member understands and agrees with the project workflow, goals, and direction.
+Make sure that every team member understands and agrees with the project management workflow, goals, and direction.
 This alignment will lay the ground rules to keep the team focused and motivated throughout the project.

 Work with your teams to identify each member’s role and responsibilities within the project.
 This is a great opportunity to capitalize on individual skill sets and areas of expertise.